CFHS code : MC56

 Family relationship: Edith and William Mynott were the parents of Claud, Doris and William Thomas, as well as six other children not buried in this Cemetery.

 Edith Mynott (née Carter) (1873‒1924)

-Edith Carter born in 1873 in West Wickham, daughter of William Carter, carpenter, and his wife Sarah.
+Edith Carter was born in 1873 in West Wickham, the daughter of William Carter, carpenter, and his wife Sarah.
 She was baptised at Castle Camps Congregation Chapel on 16 October 1873 together with her twin sister Ethel.